 Why is carbon-neutrality important and what does it mean for our planet?

 Companies, processes, and products become carbon neutral when their emissions are entirely negated.
 As mentioned above, this requires first reducing emissions as much as possible and then compensating for any unavoidable emissions, by calculating a carbon footprint and offsetting it through a carbon project.

 Why is this important?
 Well, scientists and climate experts agree that if we are to avoid a climate catastrophe, we must act quickly to slow and repair the damage being done to our atmosphere.
 Going carbon neutral helps negate part of the unavoidable negative impact of doing business.

-Purchasing carbon offsets and going carbon neutral is something that can be achieved here and now; it doesn’t need long-term planning.
+Purchasing carbon offsets and going carbon neutral is something that can be achieved here and now; it doesn’t need long-term planning (in fact, here’s how you can choose the right carbon offset project to support).
 Although converting to new zero-emissions hardware or technology will be critical in the future, many carbon-negative technologies don’t always exist yet, and transformations always take time.

 During this transition period, offsets help accelerate the global effort to reduce emissions, which gives us a chance to reduce the impacts of climate change – and avoid the worst.
 This is especially important, as the consequences of climate change for people and natural ecosystems are already visible in many parts of the world.

 Carbon projects can also create exceptional co-benefits.
 Take Stand For Trees’ Kariba Wildlife Corridor project in Zimbabwe as an example: